WilsonPercival/WilsonPercival/max spritesheet size disabled bug again/max_spritesheet_size_disabled_bug_again_r371b.md

 ## Problem description

 I have a puzzle with `5600` puzzle pieces.
 I made sure that each puzzle was in its own sprite animation frame.
 When I export the game and launch it, it freezes at the loading stage.
 If you wait a little, there will be a lot of errors in the console.
+Also, I can’t load the page again - it seems that the computer has remembered this and doesn’t want to access it anymore.

 This works great in preview.
 The error occurs only after export.